ManuelRausch/StatConfR/README.md

 - Lognormal weighted evidence and visibility model

 ## Mathematical description of models
-The computational models are all based on signal detection theory (Green & Swets, 1966).
+The models included in the statConfR package are all based on signal detection theory (Green & Swets, 1966).
 It is assumed that participants select a binary discrimination response $R$ about a stimulus $S$.
 Both $S$ and $R$ can be either -1 or 1. $R$ is considered correct if $S=R$.
 In addition, we assume that in the experiment, there are $K$ different levels of stimulus discriminability,